Kotauror/CV/README.md

 [Projects](#projects) | [Technical Skills](#tech-skills) | [Soft Skills](#soft-skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact)

 <p> After over three years of working as a lawyer and academic assistant in the field of intellectual property law and new technologies, I've finally decided to "switch sides" and enter the programming world as a software developer.
-I'm passionate about coding and it's practical implementations.
-So far I've learned: *HTML, CSS, Ruby(Rails, RSpec), Javascript (CreateJS, Node, Sequelize, Jasmine) and the basics of SQL*, and I have a strong desire to learn more tools and technologies in order to broaden my skillset.
+I'm passionate about coding and it's practical implementations - from solving complicated logical problems to building fun games and pleasing graphical designs.

+Check out my <a href="https://justyna-zygmunt.surge.sh">portfolio</a> to learn more about my various projects.

 ***